matrix_sdk_base::ruma::time

 Returns the number of seconds contained by this Duration as f32.

-The returned value does include the fractional (nanosecond) part of the duration.
+The returned value includes the fractional (nanosecond) part of the duration.

 §Examples